CodingGagan/markdown_test/using-kubecost/kubecost-data-audit/README.md

-# Kubecost Data Audit
+# nOps Data Audit

-When configuring the [Cloud Billing Integration](/install-and-configure/install/cloud-integration/README.md), Kubecost is able to reconcile its predictions (which leverage public pricing APIs) with actual billing data to improve accuracy.
-After Kubecost ingests and reconciles against your cloud billing data, it's able to provide 95%+ accuracy for Kubernetes costs, and 99%+ accuracy for out-of-cluster costs.
+When configuring the [Cloud Billing Integration](/install-and-configure/install/cloud-integration/README.md), nOps is able to reconcile its predictions (which leverage public pricing APIs) with actual billing data to improve accuracy.
+After nOps ingests and reconciles against your cloud billing data, it's able to provide 95%+ accuracy for Kubernetes costs, and 99%+ accuracy for out-of-cluster costs.

-This doc provides guidance on how to validate the prices in Kubecost match that of your cloud provider's cost management dashboard.
+This doc provides guidance on how to validate the prices in nOps match that of your cloud provider's cost management dashboard.

 ## Prerequisite

-Before comparing costs between Kubecost and your cloud provider's cost management dashboard, ensure your Kubecost deployment has configured [Cloud Billing Integrations](/install-and-configure/install/cloud-integration/README.md).
+Before comparing costs between nOps and your cloud provider's cost management dashboard, ensure your nOps deployment has configured [Cloud Billing Integrations](/install-and-configure/install/cloud-integration/README.md).

-## Viewing detailed costs of a node in Kubecost
+## Viewing detailed costs of a node in nOps

-Auditing Kubecost data is most effective when targeting small ranges of time.
+Auditing nOps data is most effective when targeting small ranges of time.
 In this doc, the primary goal is to ensure the price of a single node for a single day is correct.
 Then, there is more confidence when comparing with a window of 7 days.
 Or when comparing cost of the entire cluster.
 Or when aggregating costs by account or label.

-Also, keep in mind that it typically takes ~24-48hrs for cloud providers to provide new billing data, then for Kubecost to ingest this new data and reconcile its predictions against the billing data.
+Also, keep in mind that it typically takes ~24-48hrs for cloud providers to provide new billing data, then for nOps to ingest this new data and reconcile its predictions against the billing data.

 1. Go to the Assets page, then select _Aggregate By_ > _Single Aggregation_ > _Service_.